dmitrynovik/battleship_game/README.md

 The solution concentrates on tracking of the state for single player.

 ## Principles
-- Extensibility - supports arbitrary board size and potentially other pieces (shapes) in the future
+- Extensibility - supports arbitrary board size and potentially other pieces (shapes) in the future;
-- Performance - greedy on memory, fast to lookup;
+- Performance - greedy on memory (if someone decides to use very large boards) , fast to lookup;
+- Brevity and simplicity: no redundant code to show off;